OmarAllam22/torchtune_tutorial/README.md

 > * It is called "proximal" because it ensures that updates to the agent's policy are not too large, preventing instability during training.
 > * PPO is a policy gradient method, meaning it directly optimizes the policy (the strategy the agent uses to make decisions) rather than learning a value function

+> ### Model Distillation:
+> Knowledge distillation is a technique used to transfer knowledge from a large, complex model (called the teacher) to a smaller, simpler model (called the student).
+The goal is to improve the student model’s performance by leveraging the teacher’s learned representations, even though the student has fewer parameters and less capacity.